Blog Archives

 “I am definitely going to take a course on time management… just as soon as I can work it into my schedule.”

 Or what about the flipside?
 It’s blog update day.
-My deadline is coming at me like an enraged ROUS (that’s Rodent of Unusual Size for those of you who aren’t fans of The Princess Bride) with its tail on fire.
+My deadline is coming at me like an enraged ROUS (that’s Rodent of Unusual Size for those of you who aren’t fans of The Princess Bride; that’s an ROUS in the picture at the top of this post) with its tail on fire.
 I can’t think of a bloody thing to write about.
 I scratch out something marginally adequate, thus making my deadline.
 My dear readers say, “Gary’s certainly off his game lately, isn’t he?
 Mayhaps we should read Robert Godden instead.
 He’s not boring.”
 I’m having a hard time seeing the win in this scenario.

-I will continue, then, writing for my blogs when the spirit moves me or when I have something to write about.
-I really do try to get in about a post a week on this blog and two or three posts a month on my other blog.
+I will continue, then, writing when the spirit moves me or when I have something to write about.
 This is my sixth post this month on Tea With Gary.
 I think I’ll celebrate with a nice cup of pu-erh.

-Mind if I close with a little bit of xkcd?
+Mind if I throw in a little bit of xkcd?
 Of course you don’t.
 Unless you don’t like four-letter words.
-In that case, stop reading now.
+In that case, stop reading now (or skip ahead to the “AI artwork” section below).